CK-Repo/PropineInterview/TestCases.md

 - Url Should Launch Sucessfully
+- Clicking on Propine Logo should go to home page and data will get cleared.
 - Tabbing should work according to the tabindex
 - enter or space button should click the submit button when the focus is on the button
+- Copy paste should be working from one field to other
+- After Clicking on Submit button the First number and second number should not get cleared.
+-

 # Positive Cases
 - Should be able to add two positive integers numbers